eraseai/erase/README.md

 ## 📄 License

 The codes are distributed under a non-commercial [LICENSE](https://github.com/eraseai/erase/blob/master/LICENSE).
-Note that our code depends on other libraries and datasets which each have their own respective licenses that must also be followed.
+Note that our code depends on other libraries and datasets, each with its own respective licenses that must also be followed.
 For commercial usage, please contact [Ling-Hao Chen](https://lhchen.top).

 ## 🌹 Acknowledgments